Main entrance to Belgrade station, east side.

 Belgrade to Zurich & Switzerland

-Option 1, via the excellent Zagreb-Zurich sleeper
+Option 3, via the excellent Zagreb-Zurich sleeper - currently involves a bus

 The 'Lisinski' sleeper train from Zagreb to Munich, at Zagreb main station Sleeper compartment in the Croatian sleeping-car from Munich to Zagreb